-Instagram Reels Mastery: A Complete Creator's Guide for 2026
+Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

-Before you script a single word, you need to understand the canvas you're working with.
-Reels has strict technical requirements, and getting them wrong tanks your reach before you even start.
+Before you script a single word, get the canvas right.
+Reels has strict technical requirements, and getting them wrong tanks your reach before the algorithm even gets a chance.

 Aspect Ratio: 9:16 (Vertical Full Screen)

 Reels displays in vertical 9:16 format — 1080 pixels wide by 1920 pixels tall.
-This is non-negotiable.
 If you upload horizontal video, Instagram either:

 - Crops it awkwardly, cutting off your face or important visual elements

-- Adds massive black bars top and bottom, signaling "this creator doesn't know what they're doing"
+- Adds black bars top and bottom, signaling "this creator doesn't know the platform"

 - Suppresses distribution because it creates a poor viewer experience